thisissoon/superagent-hmac/README.md

 # Superagent HMAC

 A plugin for superagent that signs requests with a HMAC signature.
+To generate a signature a client ID and secret is required.
+By default the signature is generated in base64(id:signature) format.
+Options have been provdided to configure this.

 ## Install